Join Us!

 Or just come along to a rehearsal!
 We meet on Monday evenings from 7:45pm to 9:45pm between September and June at Ashtead Peace Memorial Hall, Woodfield Lane, Ashtead.
 Several of us go to the pub across the road afterwards and you would be very welcome to join us there too!

-Annual membership for the 2022-23 season costs £160 which works out at a little under £5 per rehearsal.
+Annual membership for the 2024-25 season costs £220, which works out at about £2.50 per hour of singing.
 Membership is free for under 25s and there is a 50% reduction for those aged 25-30.

 If you love singing and enjoy a warm and friendly social atmosphere, please come along and try it out for a week or two.
 We ask only that you can sing and, if you join us, that you come to rehearsals regularly.